sogis/docker-mapcache/openshift/README.md

   | oc create -f -
 ```

-(On the very first run after generating the OpenShift project, omit the `oc delete ...` part of these command, as there are no existing jobs to delete yet.)
+(On the very first run after generating the OpenShift project, just run the `oc process ...` commands and omit the `oc delete ...` commands, as there are no existing jobs to delete yet.)